-It is my hope that this paper and the Family and Group Dynamic module help you to begin to effectively lead process workshops.
-The Family and Group Dynamic module is designed to be followed by a Practitioner Training Workshop in the future.
-The Practitioner Training Workshop provides a setting for practitioners who are ready to receive direct coaching and feedback from me and from their peers.
-This is useful both before you attempt working with people from the greater community and also for those of you already offering process workshops who wish to refine your skills.
+It is my hope that this paper and the Family and Group Dynamic module help you to begin to effectively lead WS workshops.

 It is also my hope that trained practitioners can take this model into family support practices for families from preconception through teens.